-- a) 'Resolution strategy' means a set of resolution actions provided for in a resolution plan or group resolution plan; - b) 'Appropriate resolution strategy' a resolution strategy capable of best achieving the resolution objectives set out in Article 31 of Directive 2014/59/EU given the structure and business model of the institution or group, and the resolution regimes applicable to legal entities in a group. - c) 'Loss absorbing capacity' means own funds and liabilities of the institution or group under resolution which reasonably may be expected to bear losses under the resolution strategy being considered; - d) 'Qualifying eligible liabilities' means eligible liabilities which satisfy the conditions in Article 45(4) of Directive 2014/59/EU necessary to be included in the amount of own funds and eligible liabilities referred to in Article 45(1).
+- a) 'resolution strategy' means a set of resolution actions provided for in a resolution plan or group resolution plan; - b) 'preferred resolution strategy' a resolution strategy capable of best achieving the resolution objectives set out in Article 31 of Directive 2014/59/EU given the structure and the business model of the institution or group, and the resolution regimes applicable to legal entities in a group. - c) 'qualifying eligible liabilities' means eligible liabilities which satisfy the conditions set forth in Article 45(4) of Directive 2014/59/EU in order to be included in the amount of own funds and eligible liabilities referred to in Article 45(1).